RodMarsh/shinyWindowVariance/README.md

 ## Window dependency

-Users must be aware of a critical mathematical property of this score: the stress score is dependent on the sample size (window length) used to calculate the flow metric.
+Users should be aware of a mathematical property of this score: the stress score is dependent on the sample size (window length) used to calculate the flow metric.

 Because this method relies on the overlap of probability distributions, for metrics that average across n years, sampling variability generally decreases with window length (approximately as $1/\sqrt{n_\text{eff}}$, where $n_\text{eff}$ accounts for serial correlation), even when the physical alteration is unchanged.